seekehr/blog/_posts/2025-05-05-understanding-blockchain-technology.md

 math: true
 mermaid: true
 # SEO metadata
+seo:
   description: "Learn the fundamentals of blockchain technology, its key components, applications, and future trends in this comprehensive guide for developers and crypto enthusiasts."
-image:
-  path: /assets/img/posts/blockchain-header.jpg
-  alt: "Blockchain Technology Concept showing connected blocks in a digital network"
-  hidden: false
-seo:
 date_modified: 2025-05-05 15:57:00 +0000
 ---

 ## What is Blockchain Technology?